angular/angular/aio/content/guide/metadata.md

 })
 ```

+Beginning in version 5, the compiler automatically performs this rewritting while emitting the `.js` file.

 ### Limited function calls

 The _collector_ can represent a function call or object creation with `new` as long as the syntax is valid.
 The _collector_ only cares about proper syntax.

 But beware.
 The compiler may later refuse to generate a call to a _particular_ function or creation of a _particular_ object.
 The compiler only supports calls to a small set of functions and will use `new` for only a few designated classes.
 These functions and classes are in a table of [below](#supported-functions).

 ### Folding